 Except where otherwise stated, reuse of the EUR-Lex data for commercial or non-commercial purposes is authorized provided the source is acknowledged (see above).
 The reuse policy of the European Commission is implemented by the Commission Decision of 12 December 2011.
 Some documents, like the International Accounting Standards, may be subject to special conditions of use, which are mentioned in the respective Official Journal.
 For all other copyright issues regarding EUR-Lex, please contact email@example.com.

-A list of metadata in Eur-Lex corpora
+A list of metadata in EUR-Lex parallel corpus

 - Author (institution or person) of document: an author who created the document